cligs/tmw/README.md

 tmw - Topic Modeling Workflow
 =============================

-This is the "next" branch of tmw.
+This is the "simple" branch of tmw.

 ## What is tmw?

 tmw is a python module for topic modeling, including some preprocessing of texts and some postprocessing of topic model data.
 This set of functions is experimental in nature and quality.

+The SIMPLE version of tmw includes just the modules for postprocessing and visualization of topic modeling results.
+To run the modules, jupyter notebooks for postprocessing and visualization are included.

 ## Requirements

-* tmw has been developed for and tested only on Linux (Ubuntu 14.04).
+* tmw has been developed for and tested only on Linux (Ubuntu 14.04). tmw simple should in principle run on Windows and Mac, as well.
-* Python 3 (tested with 3.4), Mallet (tested with 2.0.7) and TreeTagger with the desired parameter files.
+* Python 3 (tested with 3.4), Mallet (tested with 2.0.7).
 * Python 3 packages numpy, pandas, matplotlib, lxml, scipy, seaborn, wordcloud, pygal.

 ## Usage

-* Download the "tmw-next" archive and unzip to a convenient location
+* Download the "tmw-simple" archive and unzip to a convenient location
+* Open the jupyter notebooks Run_Postprocess.py and Run_Visualize.py and modify the settings according to your needs
-* Follow the steps outlined in the twm tutorial: https://www.penflip.com/c.schoech/tmw-tutorial
+* See also the twm tutorial: https://www.penflip.com/c.schoech/tmw-tutorial

 ## Acknowledgements